 * All Sniffspot articles are reviewed by certified trainers for quality, please see bottom of article for details *

-All dogs deserve an adjustment period–time to relax and decompress when they undergo a huge environmental change — like becoming part of a new household.
-Dogs who have lived in shelters deserve some extra consideration as they adjust to home life after living in a very stimulating (and sometimes frightening) environment!
-The sights, sounds, smells, routines (and chaos) of a shelter can take a toll on a rescue dog, especially if they lived there for a long period of time (or during a critical time in their own development, like part of puppyhood).
+All dogs deserve an adjustment period: time to relax and decompress when they undergo a huge environmental change.
+And becoming part of a new household is quite the change!
+Dogs who have lived in shelters deserve extra consideration as they adjust to home life after living in a very stimulating (and sometimes frightening) environment.
+The sights, sounds, smells, routines, and general chaos of a shelter can take a toll on a rescue dog, especially if they were housed there for a lengthy period (or during a critical time in their own development, like part of young puppyhood).

-Additionally, much of a shelter dog’s life is unknown, including a history of abuse or history of neglect.
-While these things aren't the most common experiences — most furry friends in the rescue world are surrendered due to circumstances like their guardians moving or having financial struggles — they are something to keep in mind as you try to set up a calm environment for your new dog.
+Plus sometimes much of a shelter dog’s past life is unknown, including a history of abuse or history of neglect.
+While these things aren't the most common previous experiences—most furry friends in the rescue world are surrendered due to circumstances like their guardians moving or having financial struggles, rather than outright abandonment or harm—they are possibilities to keep in mind as you try to set up a calm environment for your new dog.

-Anyone adopting a shelter dog, especially if you are first-time dog owners, should be prepared to ask lots of questions.
-If you need help before you bring a new dog home from the shelter, talk to a credentialed trainer who utilizes modern, science-backed, humane training methods to prepare you and work through any behavior obstacles you may face when your dog comes home.
+What that means for you: Anyone adopting a shelter dog, especially first-time dog owners, should be prepared to ask lots of questions.
+If you need help before you bring a new dog home from the shelter, talk to a credentialed professional trainer who utilizes modern, humane training methods to prepare you for basic obedience training—and work you through any behavior obstacles you may face when your dog comes home.

-When they are introduced into their home with care and compassion, shelter dogs can make some of the best happy, well adjusted family members!
+When introduced to their home with care and compassion, shelter dogs can make some of the best family members!
+And saving a life is one of the most rewarding experiences.

 Talk to the shelter staff about the dog you’d like to bring home to see if they are a good fit for the lifestyle you (and your family) live.
 Some important questions to consider: